robbrockbank/calico-mesos-deployments/docs/ManualInstallCalicoMesos.md

 It is also important that Calico and Mesos have the same view of the (non-fully-qualified) hostname.
 Ensure that the value returned by `hostname` is unique for each host in your cluster.

+### Docker
+Since this is a dockerized deployment, you will need Docker installed on every Master and Agent in your cluster.
+[Follow Docker's Centos installation guide](https://docs.docker.com/engine/installation/centos/) for information on how to get Docker installed.

 ## 1. Configure firewall
 You will either need to configure the firewalls on each node in your cluster (recommended) to allow access to the cluster services or disable them completely.
 This section contains configuration examples for `firewalld`.
 If you use a different firewall, check your documentation for how to open the listed ports.